CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 local code = require('code.min')
 local audio = require('audio.min')

--- Phone to Frame flags
+-- Phone to Frame msg codes
 AUDIO_SUBS_MSG = 0x30

 -- register the message parsers so they are automatically called when matching data comes in